slotdawg/ts2020/pc/dayinlife/dayinlife.rst

 #.
 Click **Save & Configure Environment**.

+``This will redirect you to the Envrionments page, but there is nothing needed to configure here.
+Move onto the next step.``

 Note that only **Operator02** was given access to the **Calm** project, rather than all Operator accounts.

 Staging Blueprints